 Possible side effects

 Side effects of external radiation therapy can include fatigue and sunburn-like skin problems and hair loss where the radiation enters the body.
 These usually go away once treatment is finished.
-Chest radiation therapy may cause lung damage and lead to trouble breathing and shortness of breath.
-Abdominal radiation therapy may cause nausea, vomiting, diarrhea, and a loss of appetite.
+Chest radiation therapy can damage the lungs over time and lead to trouble breathing and shortness of breath.
+Abdominal radiation therapy may cause nausea, vomiting, diarrhea, and loss of appetite.

 If radiation therapy is used together with chemotherapy, the side effects are often worse.